 Mazatlan also offers great prices, with savings of around 70% on most dental procedures.

 Here’s a look at the average prices for some of our popular procedures in Mazatlan:

 There are all sorts of accommodation options to suit every taste and style in Mazatlan.
 Fancy boutique in the Old Town?
-Or maybe 5* at one of the international chains?
-There’s also resort hotels overlooking the Ocean, or secluded hotels on one of the nearby islands, as well as options in the nearby Magic Towns.
+Or maybe 5-star at one of the international chains?
+You will discover resort hotels overlooking the ocean, or secluded hotels on one of the nearby islands, as well as options in the nearby Magic Towns.

 Whether you are holidaying or on a business trip you’ll be able to stay connected as most hotels offer free wi-fi – and English is spoken widely.

-Generally yes – but this is providing you find a trustworthy dentist.
-The standard of dentistry here tends to be good, especially with modern dentists, who have traveled abroad to further their training and careers, and whose standards are certainly on a par with any dentist at home.
+Generally yes–providing you find a trustworthy dentist.
+The standard of dentistry here tends to be high, especially with modern dentists, who have traveled abroad to further their training and careers, and whose training is on a par with any dentist at home.

 It is fairly easy to do some rudimentary checks on the internet of a dentist or clinic you are thinking of going to, but it’s not so easy to do know whether the information you found is something you can depend on.